-8. Explore Porto by tram
+9. Explore Porto by tram

 Travel back in time and jump onboard an old and beautifully restored tram to see all the sights and sounds of the city.
 The Porto tram tours have 3 different tram lines (line 1, 18 and 22) that interconnect with each other and cover different areas of the city.

-9. Visit the Zoo Santo Inácio
+12. Visit the Zoo Santo Inácio

 Only a short 10-minute drive from downtown Porto, a visit to the Santo Inácio Zoo is a must.
 This is one of the top-rated family attractions in Porto and it won the TripAdvisor Certificate of Excellence in 2019.